jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 You can see this same conversation at a car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
-After the Industrial Age ended in 1969, they wanted to keep the good times going.
+After the Industrial Age ended in 1969, they wanted to keep their time in the sun going.
 To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new, paid for more "mad men" dark majic shows.
-And when that didn't work—a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.
+And when that didn't work, a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

 Only established Industrial Age companies had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
 Leaders like "junior" became Darth Blockbusters, who held back evolution for their self-interest, not caring that his antagonism made life ever unhappier on Main Street.